 The skin is the body’s largest organ and absorbs what you put onto it.
-Know what’s in your products and always read the ingredient labels.
+Always read the ingredient labels and know what’s in your products.

 The “Terrible Touch-Me-Nots” (as they were presented to me back in 2001) are ingredients to AVOID in personal care, beauty and skin care products.
 What you put on your skin can go into your body to affect your health and sense of well-being – either negatively or positively.
 You can choose which … if you know the facts.
 As our body’s biggest organ, your skin is your most important immune defense barrier as well as your largest organ for eliminating waste.
 Commercial products with harmful petroleum ingredients can plasticize and “constipate” your skin, making germs more likely to get in and toxins less likely to get out of your body.
 The result: Neither you nor your skin are as radiant or as healthy as you could be.

 Every day we use products that we think are safe; but the truth is that most of these products are NOT safe – and manufacturers don’t have to tell us so.
 Ever since 1938 – when the FDA granted self-regulation to the cosmetics industry – products can be marketed without government approval of ingredients, regardless of what tests show.
 Most of the 25,000 chemicals used have not been tested for long-term toxic effects.
 In a typical day, you might be exposed to over 200 different chemicals, many of which are suspected of causing cancer or juggling hormones.
 EPA tests conclude that ingredients in shampoos, dyes, and other personal care products “may be playing havoc with hormones that control reproduction and development.”